alexpapados/Physics-Informed-Deep-Learning-Solid-and-Fluid-Mechanics/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
-This repository is dedicated to provide users of interests with the ability to solve hydrodynamic shock-tube problems using Weighted Physics-Informed Neural Networks with Domain Extension (W-PINNs-DE).
-This repository contains the six test hydrodynamic shock-tube problems from *Solving Hydrodynamic Shock-Tube Problems Using Weighted Physics-Informed Neural Networks with Domain Extension* (Papados, 2021):
+This repository is dedicated to provide users of interests with the ability to solve forward and inverse hydrodynamic shock-tube problems and plane stress linear elasticity boundary value problems using Physics-Informed Deep Learning Techniques (W-PINNs-DE and W-PINNs).
+This repository contains each problem from *Physics-Informed Deep Learning and its Application in Computational Solid and Fluid Mechanics* (Papados, 2021):
+* Forward Hydrodynamic Shock-Tube Problems
-* Single Contact Discontinuity Problem
+** Single Contact Discontinuity Problem
-* Sod Shock-Tube Problem
+** Sod Shock-Tube Problem
-* Reverse Sod Shock-Tube Problem
+** Reverse Sod Shock-Tube Problem
-* Double Expansion Fan Problem
+** Double Expansion Fan Problem
-* High-Speed Flow Problem I
+** High-Speed Flow Problem I
-* High-Speed Flow Problem II
+** High-Speed Flow Problem II

 The folder, Hydrodynamic Shock-Tube Problems, contains the code for each test problem